eschava/psmqtt/doc/usage.md

 Each task can be either a
 * **single-valued task**: i.e., a task producing a single output value;
 * **multi-valued task**: i.e., a task producing more than 1 output value; this is common when wildcard `*` parameters are used; in such case the MQTT topic associated with the task should actually be an MQTT topic _prefix_ so that each task output will be published on a different topic.
+See also [MQTT Topic](#mqtt-topic) for more information about MQTT topic configurations.

 As an example: